 Small parrots, like budgies, can survive for 24 hours without food.
-Large parrots, like macaws and African greys, can last for 48-72 hours with eating food due to their slower metabolisms and higher body fat reserves.
+Large parrots, like macaws and African greys, can last for 48-72 hours without eating due to their slower metabolisms and body fat reserves.

 If your parrot isn’t drinking water, this presents an even greater problem.
-Most larger parrots that are in good health can survive for 24 hours without water.
-Smaller parrots with a faster metabolism will succumb to dehydration in less than a day.
-That’s also the case for elderly, sick, or very young parrots.
+Most larger parrots that are in good health can only survive for 24 hours without water.

 How Long Can A Parrot Survive Without Food?